Marianandrade23/Marianandrade23/README.md

 📚 Student of Software and Web Development.

-⚙️ Software Developer at Green Bay Packaging and ex SWE Fellow at Headstarter
+⚙️ Software Developer Intern at Green Bay Packaging and ex SWE Fellow at Headstarter

 👾 Ambassador of Women Techmakers and member at Rewriting the Code, empowering women in tech.